Chinese Traditional Steamed Bun from Chengdu – Mantou are cottony-soft buns that are very easy to do. It is a trendy steamed bun in Chinese cuisine.

-- You may substitute water with soy milk, low fat, skim milk, or whole milk for a richer taste.
+- You may substitute water with soy, low-fat, skim, or whole milk for a richer taste.

 - In case of a sour taste, it means that the dough is over-fermented.
-It is common during summer or when you used more yeast than what is in the recipe.
+It is common during summer or when you use more yeast than what is in the recipe.

 - The best temperature for proofing the dough is around 28°C or 82°F. During the summer, place the dough in cooler areas.

-- Also, rest the dough until it becomes 1.5 times its original size during summer and 2 times in winter.
+- Also, rest the dough until it becomes 1.5 times its original size during summer and two times in winter.